Hurricane Ida winds hit 150 mph ahead of Louisiana strike

 President Joe Biden approved emergency declarations for Louisiana and Mississippi ahead of Ida's arrival.

 Comparisons to the Aug.
 29, 2005, landfall of Katrina weighed heavily on residents bracing for Ida.
-A Category 3 storm, Katrina was blamed for 1,800 deaths as it demolished oceanfront homes in Mississippi and caused levee breaches and catastrophic flooding in New Orleans.
+A Category 3 storm, Katrina was blamed for 1,800 deaths as it caused levee breaches and catastrophic flooding in New Orleans and demolished oceanfront homes in Mississippi.
+Ida’s hurricane force winds stretched less than 40 miles (64 kilometers) from the storm’s eye or less than half the size of Katrina.

+“Ida will most definitely be stronger than Katrina, and by a pretty big margin,’’ said University of Miami hurricane researcher Brian McNoldy.
+“And, the worst of the storm will pass over New Orleans and Baton Rouge, which got the weaker side of Katrina.”

+About 2 million people live in and around New Orleans and Baton Rouge with many fewer people along the Mississippi River and wetlands to the south, which will get the brunt of the hurricane first.

-Edwards said 5,000 National Guard troops were being staged in 14 Louisiana parishes for search and rescue efforts.
+Edwards said 5,000 National Guard troops were being deployed in 14 Louisiana parishes for search and rescue efforts.
 And 10,000 linemen were on standby to respond to electrical outages.

-Ida posed a threat far beyond New Orleans.
-A hurricane warning was issued for nearly 200 miles (320 kilometers) of Louisiana’s coastline, from Intracoastal City south of Lafayette to the Mississippi state line.
-A tropical storm warning was extended to the Alabama-Florida line.

-Meteorologist Jeff Masters, who flew hurricane missions for the government and founded Weather Underground, said Ida is forecast to move through “the just absolute worst place for a hurricane.”
+Hurricane Ida nearly doubled in strength, going from an 85 mph storm to a 150 mph storm in just 24 hours, which meteorologists called “explosive intensification.”

+“Yikes!
+Ida leaves me stunned,” said Jeff Masters, a former NOAA hurricane hunter meteorologist and founder of Weather Underground.

 The Interstate 10 corridor between New Orleans and Baton Rouge is a critical hub of the nation’s petrochemical industry, lined with oil refineries, natural gas terminals and chemical manufacturing plants.
 Entergy, Louisiana’s major electricity provider, operates two nuclear power plants along the Mississippi River.